DaveMitten/contactmanager/README.md

-This is the first install of the Traversy course React Front to Back.
+This is the first install of the Traversy Udemy course React Front to Back.